thegenemyers/DAZZ_DB/README.md

 is the one used to refer to the DB in commands.
 The files associated with a database named, say FOO,  are as follows:

-(a) "FOO.db": a text file containing
+* "FOO.db": a text file containing
-                 (i)  the list of input files added to the database so far, and (ii) how to partition the database into blocks (if the partition parameters have been set).
+  1. the list of input files added to the database so far, and
+  2. how to partition the database into blocks (if the partition parameters have been set).

-(b) ".FOO.idx": a binary "index" of all the meta-data about each read allowing, for
-                  example, one to randomly access a read's sequence (in the store ".FOO.bps").
+* ".FOO.idx": a binary "index" of all the meta-data about each read allowing, for example, one to randomly access a read's sequence (in the store ".FOO.bps").
 It is 28N + 88 bytes in size where N is the number of reads in the database.

-(c) ".FOO.bps": a binary compressed "store" of all the DNA sequences.
-It is M/4 bytes
-                  in size where M is the total number of base pairs in the database.
+* ".FOO.bps": a binary compressed "store" of all the DNA sequences.
+It is M/4 bytes in size where M is the total number of base pairs in the database.

-(d) ".FOO.qvs": a binary compressed "store" of the 5 Pacbio quality value streams for
+* ".FOO.qvs": a binary compressed "store" of the 5 Pacbio quality value streams for the reads.
-                  the reads.
 Its size is roughly 5/3M bytes depending on the compression acheived.
 This file only exists if .quiva files have been added to the database.

-(e) ".FOO.<track>.anno": a *track* containing customized meta-data for each read.
-For
-    ".FOO.<track>.data"  example, the DBdust command annotates low complexity intervals of reads and records the intervals for each read in two files .FOO.dust.anno & .FOO.dust.data.
+* ".FOO.\<track\>.[anno,data]": a *track* containing customized meta-data for each read.
+For example, the DBdust command annotates low complexity intervals of reads and records the intervals for each read in two files .FOO.dust.anno & .FOO.dust.data.
 Any kind of information about a read can be recorded, such as micro-sats, repeat intervals, corrected sequence, etc.  Specific tracks will be described as modules that produce them are released.

 If one does not like the convention of the secondary files being invisible, then un-defining the constant HIDE_FILES in DB.h before compiling the library, creates